 Common Mistakes to Avoid

-- Trading Off Quality in Profits: Processing with lower quality raw material, adulterants, or processes which are inconsistent helps reduce costs, but cheap brand image and loss of customers means regulations by food safety control boards will result in punishment.
+- Trading Off Quality in Profits: Processing with lower quality raw material, adulterants, or processes that are inconsistent helps reduce costs, but a cheap brand image and loss of customers mean regulations by food safety control boards will result in punishment.

 - Violating Legal Compliance: Working without the FSSAI licenses, labeling, and certifications, or breaking the rules of food hygiene provides an open door to legal woes, penalties, business shutdown, and a blow to reputation, which would be very hard to fix in the market.

-- Unwise Packaging Materials: Selecting low-quality packaging materials that can enable entry of moisture, insufficient sealing resulting in food losing its freshness, or use of unappealing designs that cannot grab consumer attention because they are plain, diminishes the shelf life and competitiveness in the market.
+- Unwise Packaging Materials: Selecting low-quality packaging materials that allow moisture to enter, insufficient sealing that results in food losing its freshness, or unappealing designs that cannot grab consumer attention because they are plain diminish shelf life and market competitiveness.

-- Poor Market Research: When products are launched without being aware of the desires of the target customers in regards to price, taste, preferences in regions, or distribution issues; the result will be inventory build-up, cash flow issues and bankruptcy.
+- Poor Market Research: When products are launched without understanding the target customers’ price preferences, taste preferences, regional preferences, or distribution issues, the result will be inventory buildup, cash flow issues, and bankruptcy.

 - Insufficient capitalization of operations: Begins with low working capital to fund raw materials availability, cannot continue supply at a steady level, funds marketing stream or experiencing cash crunches in scaling phase will cripple growth potential.